-Tired of the old barbeque, chat, fireworks routine?
+Tired of the old barbecue, chat, fireworks routine?
 Why not liven up your Independence Day celebration with some patriotic party games!
 Read on for a few that can entertain virtually every age group, and can be easily pulled off without complicated rules or equipment.

 Red, White, and Blue Tag